Italian-American Dishes

 Sandwiches

-**Fettuccine Alfredo originated in name at a single restaurant in Rome as a richer version of a common Italian dish, pasta al burro e parmigiano—consisting of only pasta, butter, parmigiano reggiano, and pasta water.
-The mixing (“mantecare”) of the fat from the butter and cheese with the starch from the pasta water creates an emulsified sauce—similar in process to the traditional Roman pastas cacio e pepe, gricia, and carbonara—and like carbonara, there is and was no cream in this dish.
-When this simple dish was exported to the United States, it was even further simplified by replacing the emulsified sauce with heavy cream.
-The original emulsified pasta al burro e parmigiano is still commonly eaten in Italy, especially by sick children, but not under the Alfredo name and certainly not with cream.
+**Fettucine Alfredo: Fettucine Alfredo originated in name at a single restaurant in Rome, Alfredo alla Scofra, as a richer version of a common Italian dish known as pasta al burro e parmigiano—consisting of only pasta, butter, parmigiano reggiano, and pasta water.
+The mixing (“mantecare”) of the fat from the butter and cheese with the starch from the pasta water creates an emulsified sauce (“mantecatura”)—similar in process to the traditional Roman pastas cacio e pepe, gricia, and carbonara—and like carbonara, there is and was no cream in this dish.
+Unlike carbonara and the other traditional Roman pastas, which are prepared with pecorino romano, Fettuccine Alfredo is made using parmigiano reggiano, a northern Italian grana cheese that is uncommon in Roman cuisine.
+When this simple dish began to gain popularity in the United States in the latter half of the 20th century, it was replicated and even further simplified by replacing the emulsified sauce with heavy cream.
+Eventually other ingredients common in Italian-American cuisine, like garlic and dried oregano, made their way into the dish.
+The original emulsified pasta al burro e parmigiano is still commonly eaten in Italy, especially by ill children, but not under the Alfredo name and never with cream.
+Today, Fettucine Alfredo is found only in two restaurants in Rome, Alrefo alla Scofra and Il Vero Alfredo, both established by Alfredo di Lelio.
 In Naples, pasta al burro e parmigiano is known as pasta dei cornuti, or “pasta of cuckolds.”
 This dish of spaghetti or rigatoni, butter, parmigiano, and black pepper earned its name from its simplicity to make, and, as the anachronistic story goes, from wives who had extramarital affairs and, in the short time available before their husbands returned home, needed to put a hot meal on the table without being discovered.
+This is not the only Neapolitan pasta with a tantalizing name; spaghetti alla puttanesca—spaghetti with a tomato-based sauce including anchovies, black Gaeta olives, and capers—literally translates to “pasta in the style of whores.”
+The complete history of Fettucine Alfredo is well described by Luca Cesari in The Discovery of Pasta: A History in Ten Dishes.

-Note on Italian-American Pronunciation: Many Italian-Americans, particularly those from the New Jersey area, have adopted a distinct pronunciation scheme, somewhat reminiscent of Neapolitan and Sicilian dialects, that involves dropping the last vowel of some words—a linguistic phenomenon not present in standard Italian.
-For example, mozzarella is pronounced “muzzarell,” prosciutto as “pro-shoot,” calzone as “cal-zone,” pasta e fagioli as “pasta ah fa-zhool,” and capocollo as “gabagool.”
-In standard Italian, every letter including double consonants are pronounced, apart from the letter “h,” which is silent.
+Italian-American Pronunciation: Many Italian-Americans, particularly those from the New Jersey area, have adopted a distinct apocopic pronunciation scheme, somewhat reminiscent of Neapolitan and Sicilian dialects, that involves dropping the last vowel of some words—a linguistic phenomenon not present in standard Italian.
+A vowel shift in the pronunciation of the “o” sound from “oh” to “uh” is also characteristic.
+For example, mozzarella (“mohz-zah-REHL-lah”) is pronounced “muhtz-zah-rel,” prosciutto (“pro-SHOOT-oh”) as “pruh-shoot,” bolognese (“boah-loan-YAY-zeh”) as “bowl-un-yayz,” calzone (“cal-ZOH-neh”) as “cal-zone,” pasta e fagioli (“pasta e fah-JOE-lee”) as “pasta ah fa-zhool,” giardiniera (“jar-dean-YAIR-ah”) as “jar-din-air,” and capocollo (“cah-poh-COH-low”) as “gabagool.”
+In standard Italian, every letter is pronounced, including the last vowel and each letter in double consonants, apart from the letter “h,” which is silent.
+Additionally, mascarpone (“mahs-car-POH-neh”) is frequently mispronounced as “mar-sca-pone.”
+For more, see our guide to Italian Pronunciation.

-For information on Japanese-Italian Cuisine, or “Itameshi,” see this guide, as well as these recipes for Pepe-Tama and Mentaiko Spaghetti.
+Japanese-Italian: For information on Japanese-Italian Cuisine, known as Itameshi (イタ飯) or Wafu-Italian (和風イタリアン), see this guide, as well as these recipes for Pepe-Tama and Mentaiko Spaghetti.

 Ingredients/Techniques/Styles Not Used in Italy

-• Garlic – Cooking with/Leaving in Large or Excessive Amounts of Garlic
+• Garlic – Cooking with/Consuming Large or Excessive Amounts of Garlic

 • Dried Herbs/Spices – Heavy Use of Garlic Powder, Dried Basil, Dried Oregano, etc.